lemredd/talakutnangan/.github/pull_request_template.md

 ## Merge Instructions
 - PRs to merge first: None / #xxx
-- Will have additional commits?
-None/Yes
+- Will have additional commits unless all tests are passing?
+No/Yes
 - Must be merged ASAP?
 No/Yes
 - In case of merge conflicts, who will resolve them?
 Pull requester/Reviewer/Whoever caught it first